Gillie Kleiman works with and in dance and choreography, creating performances, texts, events and pedagogical encounters.

 Gillie has made performances and choreographic events for spaces including pubs, dance studios and theatres since 2008, alone and in collaboration with other artists.
 Her work has been presented in festivals and venues across the UK and throughout Europe, and has been generously supported by grants, awards and residencies.
 Mostly Gillie performs in her own work, but occasionally does other things, such as having a portrait made of her by Jonathan Burrows, Matteo Fargion and Hugo Glendinning for Sadler’s Wells’ 52 Portraits project.
 More information on Gillie’s choreographic works can be found here.

-Gillie writes articles, blogposts, reports and other materials, including a PhD thesis.
-She has contributed to Movement Research Performance Journal, Dance Theatre Journal, The Swedish Dance History, and The Journal of Theatre, Dance and Performance Training, amongst others.
+Gillie writes articles, reports and other materials, including a PhD thesis; you can read some things on her Substack.
+She has contributed to Animated, Movement Research Performance Journal, Dance Theatre Journal, The Swedish Dance History, and The Journal of Theatre, Dance and Performance Training, amongst others.
 For several years Gillie’s main writing output was through BELLYFLOP Magazine, of which she was a co-editor and co-organiser with seven other dance artists.
+She has edited the book Fat Performance (forthcoming 2026) with Jussara Belchior Santos and Magdalena Hutter.

 Gillie speaks at conferences, festivals and events, including for Sadler’s Wells, Yorkshire Dance, Dance4, and the British Council.
-She has organised many situations for others to talk, including the Coffee Mornings at Chisenhale Dance Space, which she initiated and hosted (and now encourages from afar).
+She has organised many situations for others to talk, including the Coffee Mornings at Chisenhale Dance Space, which she initiated a long time ago.

 Gillie has been teaching and facilitating dance since 2001.
-She has worked with community groups, children and young people, community dance companies, older people, and students at all levels of education up to masters level.
+She has worked with community groups, children and young people, community dance companies, older adults, and students at all levels of education.
+For almost five years, she worked at Dance City, Newcastle, on the higher education programmes, mostly as head of department.

-Gillie provides peer-mentoring and dramaturgy for other artists and for artist-groups, most recently with Cork Dance Initiative and Laura Navndrup Black.
+Gillie provides peer-mentoring and dramaturgy for other artists and for artist-groups, including with Cork Dance Initiative and Laura Navndrup Black.